-Development application (DA) call to Council request: I/We (Mayor/Councillor/s) Arnott and Anderson that DA number 16-2016-638-3 description 'S4.55(1A) Modification to the approved and Temporary Marquee Structure at 76 Wabe reported to Council for determination. for DA Function Centre (Wedding Receptions) located at Reason: Public interest.
-Declaration of Interest: I/We have considered any pecuniary or non-pec donations) associated with this DA on my part of I/We (Mayor/Councillor/s) conflict of interest: r an associated person. ☐ Yes If yes , please provide the nature of the interest and reasons why further action should be taken to bring this DA to Council: Signed: Cr Arnott - By Email Please sign or type name & attached to an email.
+Development application (DA) call to Council request: I/We (Mayor/Councillor/s) Arnott and Anderson that DA number 16-2016-638-3 description 'S4.55(1A) Modification to the approved and Temporary Marquee Structure at 76 Wable reported to Council for determination. for DA Function Centre (Wedding Receptions) located at Reason: Public interest.
+Declaration of Interest: I/We have considered any pecuniary or non-pec donations) associated with this DA on my part of I/We (Mayor/Councillor/s) r an associated person. have a Signed: Cr Arnott - By Email Please sign or type name & attached to an email.
 Date: 6/11/2023 Signed: Cr Anderson - By Email Please sign or type name & attached to Date: 6/11/2023